 We work with every student to make sure they pass the lifeguard exam and we strive to make our students into the best lifeguards.

-What is the Red Cross lifeguard certification written tests like?
+What is the New York State Department of Health lifeguard certification written tests like?

-The Red Cross certification tests are multiple-choice.
+The New York State Department of Health certification tests are multiple-choice.
 80% is passing.
-(For most Red Cross exams you can have two tries if you need them).
+(For most New York State Department of Health exams you can have two tries if you need them).

 We spend a lot of time in class making sure that students understand the vocabulary and know all the rescue maneuvers needed to pass the test.